 (13) Extension Permits

-The Committee may extend an Order of Resource Area Delineation or Order of Conditions for one or more periods of one to three years each.
-Seven (7) copies of the Request for Extension Permit shall be submitted by the applicant by certified mail or hand delivery and shall be received by the Committee at least thirty (30) days prior to the expiration of the Order of Resource Area Delineation, Order of Conditions, or a prior Extension Permit.
+The Committee may extend an Order of Resource Area Delineation or Order of Conditions for one or more periods of one to three years eachTwo 2copies of the Request for Extension Permit shall be submitted by the applicant by certified mail or hand delivery and shall be received by the Committee at least thirty (30) days prior to the expiration of the Order of Resource Area Delineation, Order of Conditions, or a prior Extension Permit.
 The submittal shall explain the reasons why the Extension Permit is necessary: for an Order of Resource Area Delineation, a certification from a competent source that the Bylaw Resource Area boundaries remain valid; and for an Order of Conditions, a description of the work that has been completed and the work that remains to be completed shall be provided.
 A Request for Extension Permit does not require abutter notification or a published legal notice, but is required to be duly posted in accordance with the Open Meeting Law.

 Upon receipt by the Committee of the information required in Section 1.6(13)(a) above and a check made payable to the Town of Wellesley with the Request for Extension Permit fee as specified in Section 1.6(5)(e)6. above, a site inspection, if deemed necessary, and review of the Request for Extension Permit shall commence.
 Within 21 days of the receipt of the complete Request for Extension Permit, the Committee shall discuss the matter at a public meeting.
 The Committee shall vote to: